owobot-org/owobot/README.md

 owobot has a very powerful reaction system which can find content inside of messages and then react with an emoji or reply with text.

-A single reaction consists of a match type, match, reaction type, reaction, and an optional random chance.
+A reaction consists of a match type, match, reaction type, reaction, and an optional random chance.

 The match type can either be `contains` or `regex`.
-The `contains` matcher checks if a message contains the match.
-The `regex` matcher checks if a message matches a regular expression and extracts any submatches.
-If you're using the `regex` matcher with the `text` reaction type, you can include submatches in your reply by putting the submatch index in curly braces (for example: `{1}` or `{5}`).
+The `contains` matcher just checks if a message contains some text, while the `regex` matcher checks if a message matches a specific pattern.
+If you're using the `regex` matcher with the `text` reaction type, you can include submatches in your reply by putting the submatch index in curly braces (for example: `{1}` or `{5}`), which lets you put parts of the original message in your reply.

 The optional random chance allows you to add reactions that only occur a certain percentage of the time.
 Setting it to `10`, for example, means the reaction will only happen in 10% of detected messages.